Still overcast and in the 40’s but we are still hop

 I got up a little early this morning so I could take a walk around the hotel grounds.
-It’s so beautiful there and although the grass was wet with dew it was so nice to be out walking along the paths before the sun had even officially risen.
+It’s so beautiful there and although the grass was wet with dew it was so nice to be out walking along the paths before the sun had even officially rise

 Right outside the church walls is the Royal Shakespeare Company park with the River Avon running through it.
 There was a lovely view of the Holy Trinity Church steeple with the river and a river house boat that you can rent for the summer months so I’ve included that picture as well.